-It is believed that this settlement from the Early Bronze Age is one of the oldest settlements in whole Europe.
+It is believed that this settlement from the Early Bronze Age is one of the oldest settlements in the whole of Europe.
 Once it was a rich commercial centre and today we can see the remains of different settlements built from 4000 BC to 1184 BC.
 They are marked by a different colour, according to the periods and colours of the houses: black, blue, green and red.

-Also, you can see the walls remains of the bouleuterion, the public building that served as a meeting place for citizens.
+Also, you can see the walls and remains of the bouleuterion, the public building that served as a meeting place for citizens.
 In fact, it represents the earliest evidence of democracy and parliament.

 City and Castro of Myrina